philipcraig/demicv/DemiCv.md

 * Applied Sciences B
 * Core Sciences C

-I also took part in student council and I was a prefect
+I also took part in student council and I was a prefect.